alexrobertsonuk/ga4-for-content-designers/docs/content-engagement.md

 ### Understand the data

-When automatic file download tracking is enabled, GA4 records a "file_download" event when a user clicks a link that points to a recognised file type.
+When automatic file download tracking is enabled, GA4 records a "file_download" event when a user clicks a link to a recognised file type.

 Common tracked file extensions include: